 Applications can be submitted by candidates of any citizenship who:- have completed or are completing their graduate studies and- have at least a “proven” B2 (CEFR) level of competence in English (for both curricula).
 In addition, for the curriculum in Business and Social Law only:- are Italian native speakers or have at least a B2 (CEFR) level of competence in Italian.

 For the PhD in Legal Studies, the PhD School offers:

 Tuition fees for students without a fellowship or tuition waiver amount to €15,000 for year 1 and €5,000 for year 2 and 3.

 For more detailed information, please see the full official call published on the website www.unibocconi.eu/admissionphd

 For more detailed information about our program, please visit the website: http://www.unibocconi.eu/phdlegalstudies

-A candidate will be eligible for admission if he or she has obtained at least 70 points in the assessment of qualifications and at least 20 points out of 30 in the interview.
+A candidate will be eligible for admission if he or she has obtained at least 70 points out of 100 in the qualifications assessment and at least 20 points out of 30 in the interview.